-NVIDIA Launches New Robotics Lab in Seattle
+Nvidia Launches New Robotics Lab in Seattle

 So, I fully agree that it’s a really important question, but I think the research community is aware of it, and we’re really working towards making it work better and better.

-You mentioned that simulation is useful for object recognition and training grasping, but one of the big problems is how variably places like kitchens are from one home to another.
+You mentioned that simulation is useful for object recognition and training grasping, but one of the big problems is how places like kitchens vary from one home to another.
 How much easier would it be if your new kitchen robot came with an entire set of dishes that your robot knew exactly how to recognize and how to pick up?
-Is adapting our lives a little bit to make the job of robots a lot easier a useful strategy?
+Is it a useful strategy to adapt our lives a little bit to make the job of robots a lot easier?

 On the one hand, a researcher might say, "you guys are crazy because you need this whole 3D model of the kitchen, and that’s not realistic because everyone will have to measure their kitchen."
 But, I strongly believe that in the near future, if you buy any kind of furniture or anything for your kitchen, that stuff should come with its own 3D model.
 These companies have 3D models of things because they need them for manufacturing; why shouldn’t they be used by robots as well?

 From a research perspective, I’m also ambitious enough to believe that robots should be able to solve these tasks without requiring these models.
 For example, if you go into the kitchen of your neighbor and you want to get a fork, you don’t need a 3D model of the kitchen, what you do is find a drawer, recognize where the handle is, and you just pull on it.
-We humans are able to do these kind of things extremely robustly, and that is something that we’re investigating on the research side— we’re trying to get a robot to do exactly that.
+We humans are able to do these kind of things extremely robustly, and that is something that we’re investigating on the research side—we’re trying to get a robot to do exactly that.

-So we’re trying to go both ways— take advantage of all of these models, but at the same time, investigate through our research how we can make it work even without these models.
+So we’re trying to go both ways—take advantage of all of these models, but at the same time, investigate through our research how we can make it work even without these models.

 How much can hardware be used to help solve grasping challenges, and how much of grasping is a software problem?